30440r/Hacktivate-iDevice/README.md

 sudo ./hacktivation.sh
 ```

-Tested on Debian 10 and Ubuntu 20.04
+Tested on Debian 10.4 (LDXE) and Ubuntu Server 20.04

 Looking for developers!
 This is a work in progress.
 If you think you can add to this project please get in touch!